RigidSeine/TenkiAme/TenkiAme_Notes.md

 - To e Linking
 - Caching
 - <link rel="stylesheet" href="~/css/site.css?v=@DateTime.Now.Ticks"/>
+- ?v=@DateTime.Now.Ticks is form of cache-busting to fetch CSS file from the server instead of the browser cache.
+This is useful when you update the CSS file and want to see the changes immediately.
+This is FOR DEV ONLY.

 #Media Queries in CSS
 - Allow for the application of different styles depending on the characteristic of a user's device e.g. screen size, resolution, orientation, etc.